hallz/massPix/README.md

 clusters - defines the number of clusters to use for clustering

-ppm - Tolerance (ppm) within which mass of isotope must be within.
+ppm - Defines tolerance (ppm) for the assignment of 13C isotopes.

-no_isotopes - Number of isotopes to consider (1 or 2)
+no_isotopes - Number of 13C isotopes to consider (1 or 2)

-prop.1 - Proportion of monoisotope intensity the 1st isotope intensity must not exceed
+prop.1 - Proportion of monoisotope intensity the 1st isotope intensity must not exceed to assign as a 13C isotope

-prop.2 - Proportion of monoisotope intensity the 2nd isotope intensity must not exceed
+prop.2 - Proportion of monoisotope intensity the 2nd isotope intensity must not exceed to assign as a 13C isotope

-search.mod - Search modifications T/F.
+search.mod - Search modifications T/F. If T, then modifications selected in parameter(mod) are matched during spectra feature assignment.

-mod - modifications to search eg. c(NL=T, label=F, oxidised=T,desat=T).
-This step searches for modifications (defined in library file "lib_modifiction.csv") including neutral loss (loss of water, choline, phosphocholine, etc), label (13C palmitate), oxidation and desaturations.
+mod - modifications type to search eg. c(NL=T, label=F, oxidised=T,desat=T).
+Selected modification types will be searched during spectral feature annotation.
+Modification types are defined in library file "lib_modifiction.csv" including neutral loss (loss of water, choline, phosphocholine, etc), label (13C palmitate), oxidation and desaturations

 lookup_mod - A dataframe defining modifications - this is read from the library file "lib_modification.csv" and need not be defined by user